enzdor/olives/README.md

 - /getSubolivePosts/:id?page=x     GET       done            to get all the posts in a subolive to show in the subolive page (create version of this without including comments for performance or just be lazy and keep this one)
 - /getPost/:id                     GET       done            to see the info of a post
-- /createPost                      POST      next            to create a new post
+- /createPost                      POST      done            to create a new post
 - /createComment/:postId           POST                      to create a comment
 - /getUser/:userId                 GET       done            to get user info
 - /createUser                      POST      done            to create a new user